oneapi-src/oneAPI-samples/DirectProgramming/DPC++FPGA/Tutorials/DesignPatterns/loop_carried_dependency/README.md

 | What you will learn               | A technique to remove loop carried dependencies from your FPGA device code, and when to apply it.
 | Time to complete                  | 25 minutes

-> Note: Even though the Intel DPC++/C++ OneAPI compiler is enough to compile for emulation, generating reports and generating RTL, there are extra software required for the simulation flow and FPGA compiles.
+> **Note**: Even though the Intel DPC++/C++ OneAPI compiler is enough to compile for emulation, generating reports and generating RTL, there are extra software required for the simulation flow and FPGA compiles.
 >
 > For using the simulator flow, one of the following simulators must be installed and accessible through your PATH:
 > Questa*-Intel® FPGA Edition